duereg/hugo-site/content/blog/20210110-measurable-technical-state-of-the-team.md

 categories: ["management", "teaching", "learning", "growth", "development", "classes", "evaluation"]
 ---

-Some initial thoughts on how you could evaluate the state of the systems you could own.
-Put some of these criteria on the Y axis, and the name of the components you own on the X. Give everything a score from 1 to 0.
-Figure out which components need the most love.
+Some initial thoughts on how you could evaluate the state of the systems your team owns.

+One way to use this:
+* Put some of these criteria on the Y axis
+* Put the name of the components you own on the X.
+* Give everything a score from 1 to 0.
+* Either average the scores or sum them to figure out which components need the most love.

+If all of these are the same for everything you own, it might make sense to skip that section.
+For example, if you own 10 services, but they all use a common build pipeline that you don't maintain, it might make sense to skip that criteria.

 ## Builds: